Island Cove (Cavite): As a gambling hub

 The islands were later developed into an online gambling hub under Oriental Game Ltd. Construction lasted from 2018 to 2021 before the POGO hub became operational.

+Formal closure of the Philippine Offshore Gaming Operator (POGO) at the former Island Cove in Kawit, Cavite.

 The hub employed many Chinese migrant workers, raising security concerns due to its proximity to the Danilo Atienza Air Base amid the territorial disputes in the South China Sea.
 The Chinese government stated that gambling is illegal in China, including services provided from outside the country by POGOs.

 In 2023, the POGO industry – and by extension, the hub – was the subject of a Senate inquiry.
 PAGCOR stated that it had found no illegal activities occurring within the hub's premises.

 The casino hub ceased operations on November 30, 2024, following a directive by President Bongbong Marcos to ban POGOs in the country.
 It was certified closed by the Department of the Interior and Local Government on December 17, 2024.

 Facilities

 Resort

 By 2014, the resort had the following facilities: